-Hydrogen from electrolysis starts to compete with hydrogen from natural gas with CCUS by 2030
+Hydrogen from electrolysis can compete with hydrogen from gas in several regions in the long term

 Hydrogen production cost from hybrid solar PV and wind systems in 2030

 Notes: This map is without prejudice to the status of or sovereignty over any territory, to the delimitation of international frontiers and boundaries and to the name of any territory, city or area.
 For each location, production were derived by optimising the mix of solar PV, onshore wind and electrolyser capacities, resulting in the lowest costs and including the option to curtail electricity generation.